mudo121/thesis_eeg/README.md

   - Create your own Notebook for Coding

 ## Notebook Basics
-Simple Functions you need to know or are nice to have

 ### Local Imports
 With this code you can locally import other functions
 ```